SruthiKorembathe/CICDImplementation/Home.md

 ## Working with the wiki locally on your machine

-You can clone the wiki: it is a repo in GitHub.
+You can clone your wiki: it is a repo in GitHub.

 For this project, the clone URL is:
 `git@github.com:binkley/wiki-docs.wiki.git`.<br/>
 Note the ".wiki" added after your code repo URL.